Wrightie/alpine-mariadb/README.md

 allows root access from any host

 ### MARIADB_DATABASE
-cCreates a database with the defined name
+Creates a database with the defined name

 	-e MARIADB_DATABASE=databasename

 ### MARIADB_USER
-cCreates a user with password defined with MARIADB_PASSWORD and full access to the database defined by MARIADB_DATABASE
+Creates a user with password defined with MARIADB_PASSWORD and full access to the database defined by MARIADB_DATABASE

 	-e MARIADB_USER=username

 ### MARIADB_PASSWORD
-The apassword for the user defined by MARIADB_USER
+The password for the user defined by MARIADB_USER

 	-e MARIADB_PASSWORD=donottell

-### MARIADB_PASSWORD

 ## Volumes